+Fren 211 is a continuation of Fren 209.
 This course will provide students with a solid introduction to French through extensive practice in listening, speaking, reading and writing.
-Emphasis will be on developing the students' communicative competence in preparation for further study.
+Emphasis will be on developing the students' communicative competence in preparation for future study.
 The course is based on the text Promenades.
+Chapters 6, 7, 8, 9, and 10 will be covered.